Ryan Kaine is on the outside…

 Tex turned the handle and pushed.
 The door creaked inwards to reveal a toilet and a washbasin.

-Tex ducked low and entered the closet.
+Tex ducked low and entered the room.
 He rested a hand on the tap.

 “Thirsty?” he asked, still smiling.